ShowMeYourSkil/Veeam365-Monitoring/README.md

 # Intro

-This check monitors the backup status and health of Veeam Backup for Microsoft 365.
+This check monitors the backup status and health of Veeam Backup for Microsoft 365 (Veeam 365).
 If something is wrong with your Veeam Backup for Microsoft 365, you will receive an alert in Icinga/Nagios.

+If you have any wishes or suggestions you are welcome to let me know by submitting an issue or a pull request. 😄

 ---